brandnova/Blog-Content-posting-webapp/README.md

 # Blog-Content-posting-webapp
-An online platform where users can opst contents and access resources
+An online platform where users can post contents and access resources

 # Django Installation and Setup Guide (Offline)